AndrewRadev/blog/about.md

 - [undoquit](https://github.com/AndrewRadev/undoquit.vim) is like a "Restore Tab" button for Vim, except it also works for splits.
 A window that was closed with `:quit` can be reopened with a keymap.
 - [ember_tools](https://github.com/AndrewRadev/ember_tools.vim) provides some useful tools to work with an ember.js project.
 - [gnugo](https://github.com/AndrewRadev/gnugo.vim) is a UI around a [GnuGo](https://www.gnu.org/software/gnugo/) process -- it lets you play Go right in your Vim.
+- [id3](https://github.com/AndrewRadev/id3.vim) lets you "edit" mp3 files by editing their ID3 tags.
+It also handles flac files, so I might just rename it to something more appropriate one of these days.
+- [discotheque](https://github.com/AndrewRadev/discotheque.vim) is a bit of a joke, but an entertaining one to have installed, I feel.

 If you're a Vim user, you might also like to look around my [Vimfiles](https://github.com/AndrewRadev/Vimfiles).
+The README might point you in the right directions to explore.

+## Videos

+I've got a playlist of Vim-related screencasts, mostly of my own plugins or setup:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL_pobXkumxw6uu-IVW2j5LfCmjNzoIjip" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Occasionally, I speak at conferences, and I've put most of the videos in one youtube playlist.
+Most of them happen to be in Bulgarian, but if it has an English title, it should be in English:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL_pobXkumxw7yYW0_bmPY-uk0XkwoRgtK" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>